agi-merge/waggle-dance/README.md

 It was originally inspired by [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT), and has concurrency features similar to those found in [gpt-researcher](https://github.com/assafelovic/gpt-researcher).
 I thought it would be nice to contribute to the JS ecosystem.
 Many other agentic systems are written in Python, and I wanted to see if I could make something in JS that was just as good.
 I also wanted to see if I could make something that was more accessible to non-technical users.
+It was originally inspired by [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT), and has concurrency features similar to those found in [gpt-researcher](https://github.com/assafelovic/gpt-researcher).
+I thought it would be nice to contribute to the JS ecosystem.
+Many other agentic systems are written in Python, and I wanted to see if I could make something in JS that was just as good.
+I also wanted to see if I could make something that was more accessible to non-technical users.

 <img src="https://github.com/agi-merge/waggle-dance/assets/906671/1f868edc-0ada-4576-9798-95dbbae6ffb2" height="480" />